jdeschamps/EMU/README.md

 Easier Micro-manager User interface (EMU) is a [Micro-Manager](https://micro-manager.org/wiki/Micro-Manager) plugin that loads easily reconfigurable user interfaces to control your microscope.
 Build your UI using EMU classes:

-- Compatible with drag and drop Java design.
+- Compatible with **drag and drop Java design**.
 - No need to hard code device property names.
 - Easy and intuitive configuration.
 - No compiling necessary when you exchange devices.
-- One UI to govern them all: easy transfer between your microscopes.
+- One UI to rule them all: easy transfer between your microscopes.